News & Buzz

 6 thru 8 July in Lisbon

 Nos Alive is the most popular music festival in Lisbon.
+Even those who don’t go to any other festivals are likely to turn up to Nos Alive.
 In the lineup this year are Red Hot Chili Peppers, the Black Keys (Pat Carney and Dan Auerbach), Arctic Monkeys and Sam Smith.
 This festival is known for attracting some of the best Indie and Rock artists from all over the world, so any artist you find on a Nos Alive stage will be a really cool one.

 Whether you are aiming for June, July or August, and regardless of the music genre you are looking for, Portugal will have something for you this summer.